akka/akka/akka-docs/src/main/paradox/stream/stream-flows-and-basics.md

 ### Slow Publisher, fast Subscriber

-This is the happy case of course – we do not need to slow down the Publisher in this case.
+This is the happy case – we do not need to slow down the Publisher in this case.
 However signalling rates are rarely constant and could change at any point in time, suddenly ending up in a situation where the Subscriber is now slower than the Publisher.
 In order to safeguard from these situations, the back-pressure protocol must still be enabled during such situations, however we do not want to pay a high penalty for this safety net being enabled.